-Muck Rack automatically analyzes articles that are added to Coverage Reports and assigns a sentiment of positive, negative or neutral to each article.
+Muck Rack automatically analyzes articles that are added to Coverage Reports and assigns a sentiment of positive, negative, or neutral to each article.
 The sentiment assigned to an article is based on scoring applied to the words in the headline and content of the article.
-Scores applied to the content of an article are compiled, analyzed for special cases, like when an author has used negation, superlatives or idioms.
+Scores applied to the content of an article are compiled and analyzed for special cases, like when an author has used negation, superlatives, or idioms.

 If Muck Rack’s assigned sentiment score doesn’t match your own analysis of the article, you can easily edit the sentiment assigned to be reflected in your Coverage Report for an individual article or in bulk.

-Click the Articles tab in your Coverage Report
+Select the Articles tab in your Coverage Report.

 Don’t want to see Sentiment in your Coverage Reports and exports?
 You can easily show or hide the sentiment analysis in your Coverage Report by following the steps below.

-Click Edit Columns at the top-left of the page
+Select Edit Columns at the top-left of the page.

-From the list of metrics, click on ARTICLE DATA and toggle Sentiment on or off
+From the list of metrics, select ARTICLE DATA and toggle Sentiment on or off.

 What technology does Muck Rack use to determine Sentiment?